peteamiri/Tutorials/Programming_Languages/Python/readme.md

 # Chapter XX Data Structure

-Here's a table describing common Python data structures along with their names and descriptions:
+Here has a table describing common Python data structures along with their names and descriptions:

 | Data Structure | Description                                                                                                                                                                                                                                                                                                                                                                                        |
 |----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|